LaunchPadLab/lp-components/docs.md

 ## Textarea

 A textarea input that can be used in a `redux-forms`-controlled form.
-Optionally displays a character count.
+Forwards ref down to textarea input and optionally displays a character count.

 ### Parameters